 - The fund does not currently feature on the Wealth Shortlist of funds chosen by our analysts for their long-term performance potential

 How it fits in a portfolio

-The fund offers the potential to deliver a high income for investors, but its approach means it’s also higher risk.
+The Royal London Sterling Extra Yield Bond fund offers the potential to deliver a high income for investors, but its approach means it’s also higher risk.
 The fund could be used to diversify a bond portfolio, or a more adventurous shares portfolio seeking exposure to other asset classes.
 We think the fund could be more volatile than some other bond funds.

 The fund is co-managed by the experienced Eric Holt and Rachid Semaoune.
-Holt’s investment career stretches over three decades and he’s been manager of the fund since its launch in 2003.
-Semaoune joined Royal London in 2015 from UBS Asset Management.
+Holt joined Royal London in 1999 and his investment career stretches over three decades.
+He’s been manager of the fund since its launch in 2003 and also has responsibility for Royal London’s credit research process.

 Eric Holt and Rachid Semaoune also have the help of a team of analysts and other fund managers at Royal London.
 Both managers also run other fixed income strategies at Royal London.

 The managers look for opportunities across the credit market by investing in a combination of investment grade, sub-investment grade and unrated bonds (bonds without a credit rating) where they believe valuations are attractive.
 They don't rely on credit ratings and consider if the reward on offer is sufficient for the risk of owning a bond.
 As of the end of April, 35% of the fund was invested in unrated bonds.

 They tend to focus more on the prospects for individual bonds, rather than taking wider views on things like duration (a bond's sensitivity to a change in interest rates).
 Holt and Semaoune therefore aim to add value for investors by investing in bonds others don't fully understand that they think could go on to perform well in the future.
 They hold a wide range of bonds in the fund, so returns don't rely on the performance of a single investment.
 Investments in high-yield bonds can increase risk.